-In this section we adapt the curvature/phase histograms to retrieve visually similar trademarks.
+In this section we describe the curvature/phase histograms to retrieve visually similar trademarks and demonstrate searches using text and visual information.
 The following steps are performed to retrieve images.

 Preprocessing: Each binary image in the database is first size normalized, by clipping.
 Then they are converted to gray-scale and reduced in size.